tetherless-world/whyis/docs/docker.md

 docker exec -it <container_id> bash
 ```

 This works on Linux systems and in the Windows command prompt.
-Some third-party shells on Windows (such as git bash), require instead using
+Some third-party shells on Windows (such as git bash), may require instead using

 ```shell
 winpty docker exec -it <container_id> bash